Technische Universität Braunschweig

 In today's world, international experience and foreign language skills are essential qualifications: companies operate globally, research projects are carried out in multinational teams, and most specialist literature is in English.

-As part of the Master's programme in Battery and Hydrogen Technology, you have the option of spending time abroad, experiencing cutting-edge teaching at leading energy research centres worldwide.
+As part of the Master's programme in Battery and Hydrogen Technology, you have the option of spending time abroad and experiencing state-of-the-art teaching at some of the world's leading energy research centres.

-• University of Rhode Island (USA): renowned curricula in electrochemistry and sustainable energy storage
+• University of Rhode Island (USA): well-renowned for research on batteries and sustainability

-• University of Tokyo (Japan): pioneering research in renewable energy systems and hydrogen infrastructure.
+• Institute of Science Tokyo, and University of Tokyo (Japan): pioneering research in materials science, renewable energy systems and hydrogen infrastructure

 • and many more